MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/document-translation/create-sas-tokens.md

 manager: nitinme
 ms.author: lajanuar
 author: laujan
-ms.date: 05/03/2022
+ms.date: 05/25/2022
 ---

 # Create SAS tokens for your storage containers

-In this article, you'll learn how to create shared access signature (SAS) tokens using the Azure Storage Explorer or the Azure portal.
-A SAS secured with Azure AD credentials is called a user delegation SAS.A SAS token provides secure, delegated access to resources in your Azure storage account.
+In this article, you'll learn how to create user delegation, shared access signature (SAS) tokens, using Azure Storage Explorer or the Azure portal.
+User delegation SAS tokens are secured with Azure AD credentials.
+SAS tokens provide secure, delegated access to resources in your Azure storage account.

-Azure Blob Storage offers three types of resources:
+Azure Blob Storage offers three resource types:

 * **Storage** accounts provide a unique namespace in Azure for your data.
 * **Containers** are located in storage accounts and organize sets of blobs (files, text, or images).